General and Enrollment FAQs

 What are the location and age restrictions?

 Students must be residents of the state of Colorado and must be 20 years of age or younger when they enroll.
 Students who turn 21 while enrolled and need additional education in order to receive a diploma may remain enrolled until they meet the graduation requirements or the end of the school year in which they turn 21, whichever occurs first.
-Students must also be able to demonstrate completion of the sixth grade through official transcript or homeschool portfolios.
+Students must also be able to demonstrate completion of their previous course work through official transcript or homeschool portfolios.

 Can students enroll and begin classes at any time of the year?

 Students can apply once enrollment for the school year is open and up until enrollment closes at the end of August.
-Once approved, they will begin at the start of the next school year.
+Once approved, the student will begin at the start of the enrolled school year.

 I've been expelled.
 Will I get into Destinations Career Academy of Colorado?